 My work focuses on German literature and intellectual history of the 18th-20th centuries.
-I'm especially interested in intersections between literature, philosophy, and religion; in pacifism in the context of World War One; and in translation studies.
-I'm also a co-founder of Hunter’s Academic Center for Excellence in Research and Teaching (ACERT).
+I'm interested in intersections between literature, philosophy, religion, history and politics, and also in translation studies.
+I'm a co-founder of Hunter’s Academic Center for Excellence in Research and Teaching (ACERT).

 BA Rutgers University (1998)

-“Countering Catastrophe: Goethe’s Novelle in the Aftershock of Heinrich von Kleist,” forthcoming in The Goethe Yearbook 2019.
+“Countering Catastrophe: Goethe’s Novelle in the Aftershock of Heinrich von Kleist,” The Goethe Yearbook 2019, 65-78.

-“The Meaning of Failure and the Failure of Meaning: Ernst Toller on Pacifist Language and Literature in Interwar Germany,” Pacifist and Anti-Militarist Writing in German 1892-1928, Iudicium Verlag, forthcoming.
+“The Meaning of Failure and the Failure of Meaning: Ernst Toller on Pacifist Language and Literature in Interwar Germany,” Pacifist and Anti-Militarist Writing in German 1892-1928, Iudicium Verlag, 2018, 136-148.